International Trade, Logistics and Business Communication (Top-up) BA (Hons)

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-On this course, you need to study units worth a total of 120 credits.
-For example, 4 units worth 20 credits and 1 unit worth 40 credits.
+On this course, you need to study modules worth a total of 120 credits.
+For example, 4 modules worth 20 credits and 1 module worth 40 credits.

 Core units in this year include: